PowerShell/Community-Blog/Posts/2023/05/Porting-GeneratePassword-From-C#.md

 ## Porting to PowerShell

 Now the fun begins.
-Let's do this using PowerShell tools only, means we're not going to copy the **Membership** class and method.
+Let's do this using PowerShell tools only, means we're not going to copy the **Membership** class and method.<br>
 We are going to create a function, and keep the variable names the same, so it's easier for us to compare.

 - Starting with the method's signature: **public static string GeneratePassword(int lenght, int numberOfNonAlphanumericCharacters)**. **public** means this method can be called from outside the